rob-g2-365/waveshare_epaper_picture_frame/README.md

 $$ = 1.1 (mAh/switch) $$

-When idle, I the current draw is about 50 uA.
+When idle, the current draw is about 50 uA.

 $$ =  24 (hours) * 0.05 (mA) $$